aksulightning/mc-start-scripts/README.md

 # mc-start-scripts
-Minecraft Server Startup and Shutdown script for Bash and screen is required.
+Minecraft Server startup and shutdown script for bash and screen is required.

-I can confirm, scripts are working GNU/Linux Debian based distros.